fka21/mat_gene_exp_evol/README.md

 Scripts used for _de novo_ assemblies can be found in the `Assemblies/` directory.
 These scripts contain the commands used for single-end read data and paired-end data, also a script used iteratively for each species for running EviGene.
 Finally an R script can be found for generating a BUSCO analysis figure.

+> [!NOTE]
->__Note__: please adjust the paths towards all data/scripts according to your own setup.
+> Please adjust the paths towards all data/scripts according to your own setup.

 A separate R script (`functions.R`) is included, which contains custom functions used throughout the analysis.